AlienMajik/pwnagotchi_plugins/README.md

 - **What's Better:** Proactively avoids detection in secured environments, making your Pwnagotchi stealthier than ever.

 ### 2. Hardware-Aware Adaptive Countermeasures
-- **What's New:** Adapts to your device's hardware capabilities.
+- **What's New:** Adapts to your device's hardware capabilities, now with explicit detection for Broadcom chipsets (e.g., Raspberry Pi 5's CYW43455) and Nexmon patches.
-- **How It Works:** Detects support for TX power control, monitor mode, and MAC spoofing at startup, tailoring operations accordingly.
+- **How It Works:** Detects support for TX power control, monitor mode, MAC spoofing, and packet injection at startup, tailoring operations accordingly.
+If Nexmon is detected on Broadcom hardware, enables monitor mode, 5GHz channels, and injection features.
-- **What's Better:** Ensures compatibility and stability across diverse Pwnagotchi setups, avoiding errors from unsupported features.
+- **What's Better:** Ensures compatibility and stability across diverse Pwnagotchi setups, including Raspberry Pi 5, avoiding errors from unsupported features and enabling advanced capabilities with patches.

 ### 3. Atomic MAC Rotation with Locking Mechanism
 - **What's Improved:** MAC changes are now atomic, using an exclusive lock.
 - **How It Works:** A lock file prevents conflicts during MAC updates, ensuring smooth execution.